lenianiva/PyPantograph/README.md

 ## Examples

 For API interaction examples, see `examples/README.md`.
-The examples directory also contains a comprehensive Jupyter notebook.

-## Experiments

-In `experiments/`, there are some experiments:
-1. `minif2f` is an example of executing a `sglang` based prover on the miniF2F dataset
-2. `dsp` is an Lean implementation of Draft-Sketch-Prove

-The experiments should be run in `poetry shell`.
-The environment variable `OPENAI_API_KEY` must be set when running experiments calling the OpenAI API.

 ## Referencing